ballerina-platform/ballerina-spec/stdlib/proposals/msg-store/message_store_store_listener.md

 |};

 # Represents a message store interface for storing and retrieving messages.
-public type MessageStore isolated client object {
+public type Store isolated client object {

     # Stores a message in the message store.
     #